jbaker8935/switcheroo/design.md

   and bitmap data via `f256lib` asset tools.
-During early development a deterministic Python script (`scripts/generate_assets.py`) produces placeholder assets into `assets/generated/`, including the 320x240 board bitmap, 24x24 piece sprites, 28x28 highlight overlays, and 16x16 menu icon sprites.
-The script encodes palette indexes aligned with the active theme so visual smoke tests exercise the real CLUT layout, and it emits `src/assets/generated_assets.c` plus a companion header exposing the `g_video_assets` manifest consumed by the runtime loader.
+During early development a deterministic Python script (`scripts/generate_assets.py`) produces placeholder assets into `assets/generated/`, including the 320x240 board bitmap, 24x24 piece sprites, highlight sprites, and 16x16 menu icon sprites.
+The script encodes palette indexes aligned with the active theme so visual smoke tests exercise the real CLUT layout.
+Assets are loaded using the llvm-mos EMBED function.
 - Font glyphs derived from an 8x8 monospace set for legibility at low resolution.
-- Build process integrates asset packing into the LLVM-MOS project using custom `Makefile` rules.
-The `assets` target runs the generation script before compilation to guarantee binaries always have the expected placeholder data.
+- Build process uses the llvm-mos build script: llvm-mos/f256dev/f256build.sh

 ## Build and Packaging

-- Maintain the Foenix-specific linker logic in-repo under `toolchain/linker/link.ld` so the project does not depend on the upstream `f256dev` directory layout.
-A thin wrapper `link.ld` at the repository root keeps compatibility with the llvm-mos driver's `-Tlink.ld` default while the full script inlines the zero-page, section, and overlay handling sourced from the Foenix SDK.
+- Build is done with the following command: llvm-mos/f256dev/f256build.sh ../f256_switch
 - The primary build target is a `.pgz` image produced by `mos-f256-clang` with the local linker script.
 The build also emits the companion ELF binary, map file, raw binary dump, symbol table, and annotated disassembly for debugging.
-- Packaging steps are orchestrated through the project `Makefile`, which runs the Python helper `scripts/pgz_thunk.py` after each link to print segment metadata in the build log for quick validation.
-- Toolchain executables (compiler, objdump, objcopy, nm) default to the versions shipped with the checked-out llvm-mos toolchain, but can be overridden via `toolchain.mk` when needed.
-- Core `f256lib` rendering helpers (`f_graphics.c`, `f_bitmap.c`,
-  `f_sprite.c`, `f_math.c`) are compiled as part of the project build so the generated binary remains self-contained even if the upstream SDK layout shifts.

 ## Memory Layout